15 Women With Beards Who Are Breaking Beauty Norms

 3. Kore Bobisuthi

 Another bearded lady is rocking motherhood like a boss.
-Beard was never an issue for this woman.
+The beard was never an issue for this woman.
 She equally wears a beard and raises children.
 If you want an inspirational bearded lady who is a regular mother, Kore Bobisuthi is the name.

 Kore Bobisuthi is a mom who shows her beard off in facial hair competitions.
 She has PCOS and used to shave until she got tired of it.
 Now, she wears her beard with pride as she raises her children.